Autoimmune Disease Samples for Research

-Bay Biosciences provides high quality, clinical grade bio-specimens, cryogenically preserved sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid samples from patients diagnosed with autoimmune diseases.
+Bay Biosciences provides high-quality, matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with autoimmune disease.

-The sera (serum), plasma and PBMC biofluid specimens are processed from patient’s peripheral whole-blood using customized collection and processing protocols.
-The autoimmune disease bio-specimens are collected from unique patients diagnosed with autoimmune disease and are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+In addition, the matched bio-fluids are collected from unique patients with autoimmune disease and are provided to a valued pharmaceutical customer for research, development and drug discovery.

 Autoimmune Disease Overview